 Much like other over-the-internet data transfers, audio and video components of the live stream are broken down into tiny packets of data before being sent over; the entire live streaming file is transferred via such small installments.

-However, the dynamic nature of live streaming is one of the major causes why it requires a different setup altogether – right from the very basics.
+However, the dynamic nature of live streaming and virtual events is one of the major causes why it requires a different setup altogether – right from the very basics.

 Live Streaming Servers – What Makes Them Different?